Windows Boot Manager: Operating system loading

 The operating system is loaded by individual boot loaders for each install of Windows, called the Windows Boot Loader.

 winload.exe

 The Windows Boot Manager invokes winload.exe—the operating system boot loader—to load the operating system kernel executive (ntoskrnl.exe) and core device drivers.
 In that respect, winload.exe is functionally equivalent to the operating system loader function of NTLDR in prior versions of Windows NT.
 In UEFI systems, the file is called winload.efi and the file is always located at \windows\system32 or \windows\system32\boot.
+In addition, if Hyper-V is enabled, winload.exe or winload.efi will load hvix64.exe or hvax64.exe on x64 computer systems; later, ntoskrnl.exe is loaded.

 winresume.exe

 If the computer has recently hibernated, then bootmgr will instead invoke winresume.exe.
 In UEFI systems, the file is called winresume.efi and is always located at \windows\system32 or \windows\system32\boot.

 Boot Configuration Data

 BCD is a file that is used to store the configuration of Microsoft's Windows Boot Manager.
 It is the equivalent of NTLDR's boot.ini or GNU GRUB's grub.cfg.

 For UEFI boot, the file is located at /EFI/Microsoft/Boot/BCD on the EFI System Partition.
 For traditional BIOS boot, the file is at \boot\BCD on the active partition.

 Boot Configuration Data is stored in a data file that has the same format as Windows Registry hives and is eventually mounted at registry key HKEY_LOCAL_MACHINE\BCD00000 (with restricted permissions).

 Boot Configuration Data (BCD) is a firmware-independent database for boot-time configuration data.

+The BCD itself is encoded with UTF-16 encoding.

 Several command-line tool to edit this file have been made available: bootrec, bcdboot and bcdedit.